leannewongco/journal/lwcojournal.md

 ## 7 October 2021, Thursday
 - [Coaching] Prepare first draft of emails to send to re-engage subscribers + participate in market research survey.

+## 8 October 2021, Friday
+- [Blog] Update exisiting article on the blog.